 It’s worth take an interest in them as a person as this makes you more memorable.
 The stronger your bond with them, the more likely they’ll be honest and may even divulge secret information!

 Squeeze them for information

-When you have bonded over the coffee, magazine and enquiries about children, use this to gather more information.
-Find out why the seller wants to move (death, debt, divorce, accepted planning permission)?
+If you’re buying find out why the seller wants to move (death, debt, divorce, accepted planning permission)?
 How long has the property been on the market?
 How many offers are on the table?
 What is the lowest price they would accept?
 Has the vendor found a new property yet?

 However, if you’re selling be a little cheeky and ask how many potential buyers match with your house.
 Can any be persuaded to view before the property hits the market?
 Is the price attractive enough in the current market?
 Ask how the marketing plan is going.